State of Illinois

 Summary of Federal Spending by State Agency

-Source: FY2010 State of Illinois Supplemental Report of Federal expenditures by Agency/Program Fund.
+Source: FY 2012 State of Illinois Supplemental Report of Federal Expenditures by Agency/Program Fund.
+(Amounts may not add exactly due to rounding.)

 The Performance Audit Program